Mufaddalsr/Laundry-Management-MaxLaundry-/README.md

 ## 9. IDE

 I have been using VS code as the main IDE for all types of development.
-It provides extensions which makes it easy to use
+It provides extensions which makes it easy to use.
+Provides intelligent code completion, suggestions, and auto-completion, Syntax Highlighting, Built-in Git Integration, Integrated Terminal, Debugging.

 Fav ShortCut
-1. crt+f : for fast search and getting a count for how many places we have used function etc..
+1. cmd+f : for fast search and getting a count for how many places we have used function etc..
 1. shift+option+f : quickly format the code structure
 1. command+shift+F8 : View Breakpoints.
 1. option+enter : shows actions for the current context
+1. cmd+ : Toggle the integrated terminal.

 ## 10. DSL